Armed conflict in Ukraine: A statement by Florence Gillette, head of ICRC delegation in Kyiv

-Kyiv (ICRC) – "As the conflict evolves and escalates, the anguish and fear people have endured for the past three days deepen.
+Kyiv (ICRC) – "As the armed conflict in Ukraine evolves and escalates, the anguish and fear people have endured for the past three days deepen.

 We are calling urgently on parties to the conflict not to forget their obligations under international humanitarian law.
 They must ensure the protection of the civilian population and those no longer taking part in the fighting, such as detainees or the wounded and sick.
 International humanitarian law is clear: all parties to the conflict have a legal obligation to ensure that military operations are planned and conducted in a way as to ensure the protection of civilians and civilian objects.